salam002/NRDC---Washington-Project/README.md

-# NRDC Washington Decarbonization Project
+# National Resources Defense Council - Washington Decarbonization Project
 Data Analysis of Low-Income Building Decarbonization in Washington State

-This was my first experience coding for an actual research project.
-As can be seen with the code, I was not particularly efficient with writing succinct programs and utilizing libraries including Pandas, Seaborn, and Matplotlib.
-Nevertheless, much of this project was self-directed and allowed for technical and team growth.
+My first experience using Colab and Pandas!
+The code extremeley messy and inefficiently written, nevertheless, I was able to draw insights from IPUMS data.
+I would approach this project differently today, but it was definitely a fantastic learning opportunity.